ncclabsustech/Chinese_reading_task_eeg_processing/data_preprocessing_and_alignment/README.md

 #### Filtering

 We will filter the data using a band pass filter to remove artifact.
-In our processing, we set the pass band to 0.5-80 Hz
+In our processing, we do two versions of filtering, with one pass band set to 0.5-80 Hz and the other set to 0.5-30 Hz.

 #### Bad Channel Interpolation and Bad Segment Mask